Through Cloud Code, you can add new projects to Cloud Source Repositories and check out existing projects.

 In the Tools section of the left navigation bar, select Development > Source Repositories.

 Checking out the source code

 Check out source code from Cloud Source Repositories:

 - Select 'Google Cloud' from the 'Version Control' dropdown and click 'Clone'.

 - In the Clone from Google Cloud dialog, select the Cloud Project associated with your project.

 - Select your Cloud Repository.

 - Click Clone.

-You can alternatively check out from the Welcome screen by selecting Check out from Version Control > Google Cloud to display the Clone from Google Cloud dialog.
+You can alternatively check out from the Welcome screen by selecting Get from Version Control and choosing Google Cloud from the Version Control dropdown.
+This displays the Clone from Google Cloud dialog.